United States Securities and Exchange Commission: SEC and cryptocurrency

-On July 26, 2023, the SEC adopted the Cybersecurity Risk Management, Strategy, Governance, and Incident Disclosure rule which was designed to encourage public companies to transparently and effectively manage cybersecurity risk.
+On July 26, 2023, the SEC adopted the Cybersecurity Risk Management, Strategy, Governance, and Incident Disclosure rule to encourage public companies to more transparently and effectively manage and disclose cybersecurity risk.
+However, according to a CIO analysis of a proposed AI disclosure rule and its connection to the earlier cybersecurity disclosure regime, some experts argue that the cybersecurity rule’s broad, materiality-based thresholds and reliance on company-defined terms create challenges for consistent reporting, as many disclosures have resorted to boilerplate language and offered limited investor insight.

 Climate disclosure rule

 In 2024, the SEC decided on a climate disclosure rule, The Enhancement and Standardization of Climate-Related Disclosures for Investors.
 It requires companies to disclose information on their risk to be impacted by climate change and a company's risks to profit by a growing number of climate change regulations, concerning direct and indirect greenhouse gas emissions produced.